maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

     MAT A=B(5,5)

-Which assigns the values of B(1,1) through B(5,5) into A. A will now be a 5x5 matrix.
+Which assigns the values of B(1,1) through B(5,5) into A. A will now be a 5x5 matrix, regardless of the original size of B.

 RetroBASIC also allows you to use the IBM 5100 version of the subarray specification: